 Regular exercise is one of the surest ways to stay physically, mentally, and spiritually healthy.
 Apart from helping you lose weight, boosting your flexibility, and improving muscular strength, it helps you sleep better, breathe better, and keep diseases at bay better.
 It puts you on the path to better self-esteem and confidence as you grow thinner or acquire a more attractive physique.
 As you might already know, the benefits of regular exercise are literally too many to mention.

-But maintaining a consistent routine is not everyone’s cup of tea.
+But maintaining a consistent routine is not easy for everyone.
 Many people start their workout regimen, only to give up along the way due to various reasons.
 Some of these reasons include busy work schedules, the lack of knowledge of proper training techniques, diminished motivation, injuries, and other reasons that make it hard to realize positive results.
 If you watch closely, most of those people who give up along the way simply do not know how to go about it when training alone.
 It also happens to beginners who start training in the company of advanced-level gymnasts and end up feeling left out.
-Well, before we go any further, you may need a professional personal trainer for the following reasons.
+Well, before we go any further, you may need to hire a personal trainer for the following reasons.

 You Are Just Starting Out